THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 5. During first boot, after installing the OS, mount your EFI partition and copy over your Clover or OpenCore folders along with your BOOT folder found in the EFI folder on your install usb; you must copy/overwrite the same folders on the same partition located on your SSD.
 6. Reboot and change BIOS bootloader order to have Clover or OpenCore bootloader as first entry
 7. Open your config.plist and generate a new serial number [Tutorial here](https://hackintosher.com/forums/thread/generate-your-own-hackintosh-serial-number-board-serial-number-uuid-mlb-rom-in-clover.306/)
-8. Install any additional software and drivers if needed for your specific needs.
+8. Enable Full Sleep Button Support by following instructions below at section titled "Enabling Sleep Button Support" 9 Install any additional software and drivers if needed for your specific needs.
-9. Reboot and enjoy !
+10. Reboot and enjoy !

 ## BootCamp Install (Requires OpenCore: macOS as Primary OS, Windows as secondary)